 Interiors of the Doge`s Palace (Palazzo Ducale) deserve a special attention.
 The palace has two entrances – by the embankment and by the St. Mark`s Cathedral.
 Over the latter entrance (sometimes referred to as the Paper Gate) you can see the beautiful sculptures of the winged lion (the symbol of Venice) and the kneeling doge Francesco Foscari.
 Under his rule Venice achieved the greatest power.

-Almost all rooms of the Doge`s Palace are richly decorated: everywhere there are many pictures of the famous Italian painters, gilt stucco work and carvings.
+Almost all halls of the Doge`s Palace are richly decorated: everywhere there are many pictures of the famous Italian painters, gilt stucco work and carvings.
 Grand Council Chamber is the most impressive and world`s largest hall, which ceiling is supported by no column.
 Its area is 1350 m2.
 It has the Doge`s throne and six chairs for the members of the small council.
 Behind them there hangs a huge picture «Paradise» by Tintoretto, which is also called by the Venetians the world`s largest one: it is 7 meter high and 22 meters long.

 The other rooms of the Doge`s Palace deserve not the least attention: the Chamber of Ballots (where elections were held), the Chamber of the Council of Ten (where court sessions were held), the Hall of the College (where foreign ambassadors were received).
 It will be interesting to see the famous stairways of the Doge`s Palace – the Golden Stairway and the Giant`s Stairway.